-The Canadian economy has begun to soften under the weight of higher interest rates with moderating wage growth and a rising unemployment rate.
-While inflation is trending downwards, higher mortgage costs, which are directly related to higher interest rates, and energy prices continue to keep inflation above the 2% Bank of Canada target.
-Most economists believe that by mid-2024, the Bank of Canada will begin to see sustained easing of core inflation to justify the beginning of interest rate cuts.
-Higher leveraged households and the prospects of a weakening job market have shifted consumer spending toward debt servicing and more conservative spending habits.
-Strong immigration is another unique factor for Canada's economy.
-Most economists believe that there will be modest gross domestic product growth in the short-term and our unemployment rate will increase but still remain low.
+The Canadian economy softened under the weight of higher interest rates with moderating wage growth, decelerating gross domestic product growth, and a rising unemployment rate.
+Higher shelter costs, which are directly related to higher interest rates, and some labor-intensive services are still seeing some elevated inflation.
+Most economists now believe that the Bank of Canada will cut interest rates by another 50 bps by the end of the year as there is a reasonable expectation inflation will continue to ease in line with their forecasts.
+Higher leveraged households and a weakening job market have shifted consumer spending toward debt servicing and more conservative spending habits.
+Immigration is helping gross domestic product but it is not currently leading to better economic growth per capita.
+Most economists believe that there will be more modest gross domestic product growth in the short-term and our unemployment rate will increase but still remain low.
 Although much of the Canadian consumer market continues to demonstrate credit strength, there is increasing delinquency rates on non-housing-related consumer debt and some pullback on consumer spending that indicates that the tighter monetary policy and high interest rates are working their way through the economy.
 We expect inflation and interest rates to continue to be the dominant concern for 2024.